 The inlaid path made of ceramic tiles each comprising student signatures, was initially located in the parkland on the eastern side of Barrack Square.
-In March 2014, the tiles were removed as part of the Elizabeth Quay project.
-The art work was not reinstalled but the signatures, which were captured digitally, were reapplied to a different artwork to the east of the Bell Tower.
+In March 2014, the tiles were removed as part of the Elizabeth Quay project, but have since been reinstalled in a new artwork to the east of the tower.